marccanby/linguiphyr/paper/paper.md

 programmers, LinguiPhyR can quickly enable analysis on a new linguistic dataset or provide a starting place for finding new trees.
-In our app, we especially emphasize (parsimony-based) interpretability by providing useful visualizations and tools to see the impact of certain coding decisions on tree estimation.
-Future work will include the incorporation of other inference and analytical methods, such as likelihood-based or quartet approaches.
+In our app, we especially emphasize (parsimony-based) interpretability by providing visualizations and tools to see the impact of certain coding decisions on tree estimation.
+Future work will incorporate other inference and analytical methods, such as likelihood-based or quartet approaches.

 <!---# Citations